randomyeast/unsupervised_analysis/docs/source/index.rst

 *       To train any of the model variants, you first need to create a new dataset object which inherits from the base module :mod:`TrajectoryDataset <lib.util.datasets.core.TrajectoryDataset>`.
-        An example dataset is available
+        An example dataset is available here:
         :mod:`MouseV1Dataset <lib.util.datasets.mouse_v1.core.MouseV1Dataset>`
 *       The first method from :mod:`TrajectoryDataset <lib.util.datasets.core.TrajectoryDataset>`
         you need to override in your new dataset object is ``load_data(data_config)``.